Note: I get commissions for purchases made through links in this post.

 Conclusions about the EdgeStar KC1000 Kegerator

 Many beer lovers who were looking into purchasing the KC1000 have asked about the size of keg you can use.
-As noted in the table above, you can only use a Sixth or Cornelius (Corny) keg.
+As noted in the table above, you can only use one Sixth barrel or one Cornelius keg (Corny).
 As I mentioned earlier, this is the smallest model that EdgeStar manufactures, so it makes sense that only these smaller kegs will fit (along with the CO2) inside.

 Here is some advice from one owner.